thekalinga/books-raw/repo/the-peoples-verdict/09-recommendations.md

 spite of a mixed population with Muslims being fewer in number.
 Similarly, in
-Andheri (East), there were no incidents in areas like Trimbak Estate, a group of chawls.
+Andheri (East), there were no incidents in areas like Trimbak Estate, a group of _chawls_.
 It is equally interesting to note that in certain riot prone areas of the past there were no incidents this time round.
 Bhiwandi, outside Bombay, and Kamathipura in Bombay, (where there were communal riots in 1984 and 1987) in Bombay were peaceful this